Panther-Cub/compres-app/UPDATE_SYSTEM.md

-# Simplified Update System
+# Update System for Unsigned Applications

 ## Overview

-The update system has been simplified to provide a more reliable and user-friendly experience.
-The previous complex configuration system has been replaced with a streamlined approach that works consistently in both development and production environments.
+The update system has been designed specifically for unsigned applications that cannot use automatic installation.
+Instead of trying to install updates directly, the system downloads the zip file to the user's Downloads folder and provides clear instructions for manual installation.

 ## What Changed

-### Before (Complex System)
+### Before (Signed App Approach)
-- Multiple configuration options (auto-check intervals, channels, notifications, etc.)
+- Attempted automatic installation using electron-updater
+- Failed for unsigned applications due to macOS security restrictions
-- Complex settings management
+- Complex error handling for installation failures
-- Issues with development mode updates
-- Overly complicated UI with many toggles and options

-### After (Simplified System)
+### After (Unsigned App Approach)
-- Automatic update checks on startup
-- Manual update checks via UI
+- Downloads zip file to user's Downloads folder
+- Provides step-by-step installation instructions
-- Works in both development and production
+- Works reliably for unsigned applications
-- Clean, simple UI
-- Reliable GitHub integration
+- Clear user guidance throughout the process

 ## How It Works

-### Development Mode
+### Update Check
 - Uses GitHub API to check for latest releases
-- Bypasses electron-updater limitations
+- Compares current version with latest available version
+- Works in both development and production environments
 - Provides immediate feedback on update availability

+### Download Process
+- Downloads the macOS zip file from GitHub releases
+- Saves to user's Downloads folder for easy access
-- Shows current version vs latest version
+- Shows real-time download progress
+- Handles network errors gracefully

-### Production Mode
+### Installation Process
-- Uses electron-updater for automatic updates
+- Shows dialog with clear installation instructions
+- Opens Downloads folder and zip file automatically
+- Guides user through manual app replacement
-- Handles download and installation
+- No automatic installation attempts
-- Provides progress tracking
-- Fallback to manual download if needed

 ## Features